Carl Jung: Marriage

+None of the children continued their father's career.
+The daughters, Agathe and Marianne, assisted in publishing work.

+During his marriage, Jung engaged in at least one extramarital relationship: his affair with his patient and, later, fellow psychoanalyst Sabina Spielrein.
+A continuing affair with Toni Wolff is also alleged.

 Relationship with Freud

 Meeting and collaboration

 Jung and Freud influenced each other during the intellectually formative years of Jung's life.
-Jung had become interested in psychiatry as a student by reading Psychopathia Sexualis by Richard von Krafft-Ebing.
+Jung became interested in psychiatry as a student by reading Psychopathia Sexualis by Richard von Krafft-Ebing.
 In 1900, Jung completed his degree and started work as an intern (voluntary doctor) under the psychiatrist Eugen Bleuler at Burghölzli Hospital.
 It was Bleuler who introduced him to the writings of Freud by asking him to write a review of The Interpretation of Dreams (1899).
 In the early 1900s psychology as a science was still in its early stages, but Jung became a qualified proponent of Freud's new "psycho-analysis".
-At the time, Freud needed collaborators and pupils to validate and spread his ideas.
-Burghölzli was a renowned psychiatric clinic in Zurich and Jung's research had already gained him international recognition.
+Freud needed collaborators and pupils to validate and spread his ideas.
+Burghölzli was a renowned psychiatric clinic in Zurich, and Jung's research had already gained him international recognition.
 Jung sent Freud a copy of his Studies in Word Association in 1906.
-The same year, he published Diagnostic Association Studies, which he later sent a copy of to Freudwho had already purchased a copy.
-Preceded by a lively correspondence, Jung met Freud for the first time in Vienna on March 3, 1907.
-Jung recalled the discussion between himself and Freud as interminable, unceasing for thirteen hours.
+The same year, he published Diagnostic Association Studies, a copy of which he later sent to Freud, who had already purchased a copy.
+Preceded by a lively correspondence, Jung met Freud for the first time in Vienna on 3 March 1907.
+Jung recalled the discussion between himself and Freud as interminable and unceasing for 13 hours.
 Six months later, the then 50-year-old Freud sent a collection of his latest published essays to Jung in Zurich.
-This marked the beginning of an intense correspondence and collaboration that lasted six years.
+This began an intense correspondence and collaboration that lasted six years.
 In 1908, Jung became an editor of the newly founded Yearbook for Psychoanalytical and Psychopathological Research.

-In 1909, Jung travelled with Freud and Hungarian psychoanalyst Sándor Ferenczi to the United States; they took part in a conference at Clark University in Worcester, Massachusetts.
-The conference at Clark University was planned by the psychologist G. Stanley Hall and included twenty-seven distinguished psychiatrists, neurologists, and psychologists.
+In 1909, Jung traveled with Freud and Hungarian psychoanalyst Sándor Ferenczi to the United States; in September, they took part in a conference at Clark University in Worcester, Massachusetts.
+The conference at Clark University was planned by the psychologist G. Stanley Hall and included 27 distinguished psychiatrists, neurologists, and psychologists.
 It represented a watershed in the acceptance of psychoanalysis in North America.
 This forged welcome links between Jung and influential Americans.
 Jung returned to the United States the next year for a brief visit.

-In 1910 Freud proposed Jung, "his adopted eldest son, his crown prince and successor", for the position of lifetime President of the newly formed International Psychoanalytical Association.
+In 1910, Freud proposed Jung, "his adopted eldest son, his crown prince, and successor," for the position of lifetime President of the newly formed International Psychoanalytical Association.
 However, after forceful objections from his Viennese colleagues, it was agreed Jung would be elected to serve a two-year term of office.